Location: CHCB 423B

 Dr. Cory C. Cleveland joined the faculty at the University of Montana in 2007.
-He is an Assistant Professor of Terrestrial Biogeochemistry in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
-He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral work at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
+He is an Associate Professor of Terrestrial Ecosystem Ecology in the Department of Ecosystem and Conservation Sciences in the College of Forestry and Conservation.
+He received his Ph.D. in the Department of Ecology and Evolutionary biology at the University of Colorado in 2001, and did his post-doctoral research at the Institute of Arctic & Alpine Research (INSTAAR) a multi-disciplinary research institute in Boulder, CO.
 Dr. Cleveland also has an M.S. in Natural Resources (Forest Science) from Cornell University, and a B.A. in Physical Geography from the University of Colorado.
-His expertise is terrestrial ecosystem ecology and soil biogeochemistry, and he teaches courses in soil science, ecosystem ecology and biogeochemistry at UM.
-His research focuses on understanding the biotic and abiotic controls over terrestrial biogeochemical cycling and ecosystem processes.
+His expertise is in terrestrial ecosystem ecology and soil biogeochemistry, and he teaches courses in soil science, ecosystem ecology and climate change science at UM.
+His research focuses on understanding the biotic and abiotic controls on carbon and nutrient cycling and ecosystem processes.

 Ph.D.: Ecology and Evolutionary Biology, University of Colorado, Boulder, CO (2001)

 M.S.: Forest Science (Natural Resources), Cornell University, Ithaca, NY (1997)

 B.A.: Physical Geography, University of Colorado, Boulder, CO (1992)